Gold03/Gold03/README.md

 - 👋 Hi, I’m Tife_dev
-- 👀 I’m interested in
+- 👀 I’m interested in Web development and App development
 - 🌱 I’m currently learning App development
 - 💞️ I’m looking to collaborate on Web development works
 - 📫 You can reach me on